Office of Financial Aid Services

 Completing the Free Application for Federal Student Aid (FAFSA)

-Your completed 2017-2018 FAFSA must be received by the federal processor no later than June 30, 2017.
+Your completed 2018-2019 FAFSA must be received by the federal processor no later than June 30, 2018.
 This is an absolute deadline for federal student loans.
 Applications received by the processor after June 30 will not be considered for summer loans.
-If you applied for federal financial assistance for Fall 2017 or Spring 2018 semesters, you have already completed a 2017-2018 FAFSA.
-Please review MyInfo for any outstanding requirements.
-Complete the FAFSA electronically at www.fafsa.ed.gov.
+We hope that by now you will have also completed the 2019-2020 FAFSA which is typically for fall 2019 and spring 2020 but can be used in certain situations for summer 2019 as well.
+Complete the FAFSA(s) electronically at www.fafsa.ed.gov if you have not already done so.

 Completing the MSU Summer Supplemental Application

-With a completed FAFSA for 2017-2018, you may apply for summer aid by completing the MSU Summer Supplemental Application.
-A completed 2018-2019 FAFSA is also recommended but not required.
-Complete the 2018-2019 FAFSA electronically at www.fafsa.ed.gov if you have not already done so.
-The last day to apply for summer aid is June 30, 2018.
+With a completed FAFSA for 2018-2019, you may apply for summer aid by completing the MSU Summer Supplemental Application.
+This form is generally available around the 1st of March.
+The last day to apply for summer aid is June 30, 2019.
 Requests for summer term financial aid may not be accepted after this date.

 The Summer Supplemental Application is available by clicking on the Forms link on the Financial Aid Services Web site at www.montana.edu/wwwfa.
 Please also review the MSU Summer webpage for more information as the summer course format has changed, http://www.montana.edu/bobcat4x4/.